 Bulgaria recognised Estonia on 20 May 1921 and once again on 26 August 1991.
 Diplomatic relations were restored on 10 September 1991.

 In the period 2011-2016 the Estonian ambassador to Bulgaria was Toomas Kukk, residing in Vilnius.
-The current Estonian ambassador to Bulgaria, Ants Frosch, presented his credentials to Bulgarian President Rumen Radev on 17 July 2017.
+In 2017-2018, the ambassador to Bulgaria was Ants Frosch.
+The current Estonian ambassador to Bulgaria, Ingrid Kressel Vinciguerra, presented her credentials to Bulgarian President Rumen Radev on 16 December 2019.
+The Ambassador resides in Bucharest.

 |November 2016||Deputy Prime Minister of Bulgaria and Minister of Education and Science Meglena Kuneva|